 - A certificate from the University to operate and market on campus

-- Access to an exclusive, high-trafficked location in the Coop to sell goods and market services
+- Access to an exclusive, high-trafficked location in the Coop to sell goods and market services (currently unavailable due to COVID-19 modifications on campus; approved teams can work with the committee to determine an alternate location for on-campus activity, as needed)

 - Access to a ’Gate Card machine to process payments